Townhouse vs Apartment vs Condo in Canada: Key Differences Explained

 Frequently Asked Questions

-Can I buy a townhouse or condo as a newcomer to Canada?
+Can I rent a condo or townhouse as a newcomer to Canada?

-Can I rent out my condo or townhouse if I decide to move?
+Can I rent out my condo or townhouse later?